 – Find the Coolest

-Now that we know a little bit about the main elements of an electric guitar and how they impact the sound, let’s see what kind of selection is there to choose from on the market.
+Now that we know a little bit about the main elements and how they impact the sound, let’s see what kind of selection is there to choose from on the market.

 We’ll divide this next segment into different price categories that cater to different budgets.

-Speaking of which, when you’re choosing which guitar you want to purchase, keep in mind that an electric guitar on its own doesn’t do much.
+Speaking of which, when you’re choosing which guitar you want to purchase, keep in mind that a guitar on its own doesn’t do much.
 You’ll need an amp, cables, and other accessories in order to use the full potential of the instrument.
-Keep that in mind when you decide how much money you want to put aside for an electric guitar.
+Keep that in mind when you decide how much money you want to put aside.

 – Your First Guitar